egolive/docker-compose-lamp-laravel-environment/README.md

-# VeVeTo
+# docker-compose-lamp-laravel-environment

-Management system of the HPBV for all administrative tasks.
-Programmed by DaluMa Websolutions.

-## docker-compose workflow

-VeVeTo uses a docker-compose workflow that sets up a LAMP network of containers for local development.
+A docker-compose workflow that sets up a LAMP network of containers for local development.

 #### Usage

 To get started, make sure you have [Docker installed](https://docs.docker.com/docker-for-mac/install/) on your system, and then clone this repository.

 Open a terminal and run `docker-compose up -d --build`.
-Open up your browser of choice to [http://localhost](http://localhost) and you should see the VeVeTo app running as intended.
+Open up your browser of choice to [http://localhost](http://localhost) and you should see the your app running as intended.

 Containers created and their ports (if used) are as follows: